Apollo signs up Black for three more years

-NEW YORK (Reuters) - Apollo Global Management LLC said on Thursday it had entered into three-year agreements with its founders, including billionaire Leon Black, having previously said it was debating whether such contracts were necessary in the first place.
+NEW YORK (Reuters) - Apollo Global Management LLC (APO.N) said on Thursday it had entered into three-year agreements with its founders, including billionaire Leon Black, having previously said it was debating whether a contract was necessary in the first place.

 Black’s commitment to the firm, which he founded in 1990 with former Drexel Burnham colleagues Joshua Harris and Marc Rowan, was never really in doubt.
 The three collectively own about 55 percent of the buyout firm and rely on dividends paid on their Apollo shares for most of their rewards.